abhayp2204/Ash/README.md

 - Run this using `make` command

 ## Assumptions
+- I have assumed that a command will not end with a semicolon ie `cd;`
-`ash` can run 1024 background processes.
+- `ash` can run 1024 background processes.
 This can be changed in the `shell.h` file.
 There are certain size limitations on the length of input strings, but it is more than enough for reasonably sized commands.
 Any errors will soon be fixed.

 ## Coding Practices
 - Readability was a priority while writing this code
 - Functions are named with the snake case convention ie function_name
 - The code is highly modularized.
 Many functions were used, keeping in mind that function calls cause negligible time overhead.
+- The latter part of the code hasn't been as modularized as I would like, but that will be changed soon.